-To make sure you end up with 16 twix bars of same size with this recipe you must use a 7 inch x 11 inch slice pan (or 9 inch x 9 inch brownie pan) and divide the bars as per the pictures below.
+To make sure you end up with 16 Twix bars of the same size with this recipe you must use a 7-inch x 11-inch slice pan (or 9-inch x 9-inch brownie pan) and divide the bars as per the pictures below.
 If you use a larger pan you won’t have enough batter to cover the pan with each layer.
-A smaller pan like a loaf pan would be too small and you would get less bars and therefore more carbs per bar.
-For less carbs, divide the final bars in half again.
-It will result in thinner twix bars similar to the store-bought ones but with only 1g net carbs!
+A smaller pan like a loaf pan would be too small and you would get fewer bars and therefore more carbs per bar.
+For fewer carbs, divide the final bars in half again.
+It will result in thinner Twix bars similar to the store-bought ones but with only 1g net carbs!

 More keto snack recipes